bdelacretaz/sling-adaptto-2016/README.md

 To start the cluster, for now it's safer to start the `mongo`, `graylog` and `etcd` containers first, as (pending more testing) there might be startup timing issues otherwise.

+Also, as all Sling instances are sharing the same Mongo database, for now it's safer to start one Sling instance first and wait for it to be ready before starting the others, to avoid any race conditions.

 So, from the `docker` folder found under this `README` file:

     # Remove existing state, if any